 to the MySQL server by choosing the Change

 scope button.
 Confirm your choices by clicking

-the OK button.
+the button.
 If you do not open a

 port prior to installation, you cannot configure the MySQL